The SimGrid Community¶

 For questions or remarks, drop us an email on the user mailing list (to subscribe, visit the web interface); you can also check out our archives.
 We prefer you to not use private emails.
 SimGrid is an open framework, and you never know who have the time and knowledge to answer your question, so please keep messages on the public mailing list.

-irc.debian.org(or use the ugly web interface if you don’t have a real client installed).
-When no non-french speaker are connected, we usually chat in french on this channel, but we do switch back to english when we have a guest.
+irc.debian.org(the logs are available).
+When no non-french speaker are connected, we usually chat in french on these channel, but we do switch back to english when we have a guest.

 Asking your question on StackOverflow is also a good idea, as this site is very well indexed.
 We answer questions there too (don’t forget to use the SimGrid tag in your question so that we can see it), and they remain usable for the next users.